 Study Abroad Scholarships

 - College-Specific Scholarships The COS, CAMD and CSSH Study Abroad Scholarship The College of Science (COS), College of Arts, Media and Design (CAMD) and College of Social Sciences and Humanities (CSSH) Study Abroad Scholarship is open to all students in good academic standing from these colleges, who meet eligibility requirements.
 International experience is critically important in the educational and career development of students, but it can also require a substantial financial investment.
 The COS, CAMD and CSSH Study Abroad Scholarship broadens the student population that studies abroad by supporting undergraduates who might not otherwise participate due to financial constraints.
 Funds will be awarded on the basis of financial need and essay.
-View The Statement of Purpose Essay Guidelines DEADLINE EXTENDED: November 8, 2013 (Deadline has now passed)
+View The Statement of Purpose Essay Guidelines DEADLINE EXTENDED: APRIL 1, 2014.
+Apply Here!